Projective normality of model varieties and related results

-Notice that by the above discussion the property (2-ht) holds if $M$ is a non-exceptional symmetric wonderful variety.
-In the case of the exceptional symmetric wonderful varieties the same argument works without serious complications.
-In the subsequent section we will show that it is true also in the case of a model wonderful variety (of simply connected type).
+Notice that by the above discussion the property (2-ht) holds if $M$ is the wonderful compactification of a non-Hermitian symmetric space.
+In the case of the wonderful compactifications of Hermitian symmetric spaces the same argument works without serious complications.
+In the subsequent section we show that it is true also in the case of a model wonderful variety (of simply connected type).
 We have also checked many other examples and, as far as we know, it is possible that it holds for all wonderful varieties.